Courses & Tutorials

 Applying web-based software such as RDMO (Research Data Management Organizer), a DMP quickly takes shape.
 Interactive examples and various DMP tools demonstrate how to create a successful DMP.

-Target audience: Researchers
+Target audience: Researchers, Scientific staff

-Date: 30.01.2024 11 a.m. - 12 p.m.
+Date: 26.06.2024 11 a.m. - 12 p.m.

 Registration here.